Justin-Insight/mymindteam.com/content/test/child/targeted-subject-testing-children.md

     parent: Child Testing
     identifier: Child Targeted Subject Testing
 seo:
-  page_title: Targeted Subject Tests for Children - Mind Team
+  page_title: Remote Targeted Subject Tests for Children
   meta_description: >-
     Is your child struggling with reading, writing or math?
 Test for dyslexia, dysgraphia and/or dyscalculia with a licensed school psychologist.